 Having a freezer (or two) in your home can add another dimension worth considering.
 Instead of having a refrigerator/freezer in your kitchen, you could choose an all-refrigerator model which would greatly increase cold food storage, and keep your frozen foods in one or two freezers.
 It should be noted, however, that freezers will increase your energy costs while providing this food storage convenience.

 Because of the built-in sidewall insulation, chest freezers hold their cold temperatures very well and therefore use the least energy to run.
-In fact, during a power outage or a household move to another locale, as long as the freezer lid is not open, an unplugged chest freezer can keep the contents frozen for 2 or even 3 days, depending on the frozen food quantity.
-Manual chest freezers tend to have longer lifecycles than upright models.
+In fact, during a power outage or a household move to another locale, as long as the freezer lid is not open, an unplugged chest freezer can keep the contents frozen for two or even three days, depending on the frozen food quantity.
+Manual chest freezers tend to have longer life cycles than upright models.

 That being said, they do accommodate odd-shaped, long or large items which may be difficult to place in an upright freezer.
 There are some models on the market that have a bottom drawer accessible from the outside of the chest freezer, but while this can add convenience to a chest model, it will also reduce capacity slightly.